cir9/test-git/README.md

 # test-git

-## a simple test repository using Git Bash.
+ a simple testing repository using Git Bash.